adriel1006/Lottery_Pro/README.md

 # POZO Lottery Pro

 POZO Lottery Pro is a comprehensive lottery analysis tool designed to help users increase their chances of winning by applying various statistical strategies to past lottery data.
-This application is tailored for the Ecuadorian "El Pozo" lottery system but can be adapted for other systems as well.
+This application is tailored for the Ecuadorian "POZO Millonario" lottery system but can be adapted for other systems as well.

 ## Features